All Products

 Which database instances does DTS support for synchronization?

-DTS supports data synchronization between various data sources, such as relational database management systems (RDBMS), NoSQL databases, and online analytical processing (OLAP) databases.
-For supported database instances for synchronization, see Synchronization solution overview.
+DTS supports data synchronization between various data sources, such as relational database management systems (RDBMSs), NoSQL databases, and online analytical processing (OLAP) databases.
+For supported database instances, see Synchronization solutions.

 What is the difference between data migration and data synchronization?

-The differences between data migration and data synchronization are shown in the following table.
+The following table describes the differences between data migration and data synchronization.

 Note